Creating Atmosphere with Ambient Lighting

 Light can either feel warm or cold.
 Warm light has a more yellow or brown hue.
-It feels more comfortable to our eyes and makes a room appear cozier.
-Cold light appears more bright and has a bit of a blue tone.
-It’s more stimulating than warm light and makes a room look like a work or study environment.
+It feels more comfortable to our eyes and makes a room seem cozier.
+Cold light appears brighter and has a bit of a blue tone.
+It’s more stimulating than warm light and makes the room look like a work or study environment.

-For more light-hearted games, ambient lighting does not play a very big role.
-This goes for a lot of settings that include topics like superheroes, romance, humor or satire.
+For more light-hearted games, ambient lighting does not play a big role.
+This also goes for a lot of settings that include topics like superheroes, romance, humor, or satire.

 Useful ambient lighting gear for GMs

 Here’s a list of different tools and equipment for ambient lighting, including tips on how to combine them.

 This will probably be available in any room.
 This light varies with the time of the day, but can be controlled using opaque curtains, shutters, or blinds.
 You don’t want the room to be too bright for your dungeon or horror scenarios.
 Pack some large curtains if you want to cover windows during a convention.
 You can never tell if they have proper curtains there.